Dalai Lama

-The Dalai Lama (/ˈdælaɪ ˈlɑːmə/, /ˈdɑːlaɪ/; /bo/) is the head of the Gelug school of Tibetan Buddhism.
-The term is part of the full title "Holiness Knowing Everything Vajradhara Dalai Lama" given by Altan Khan, the first Shunyi King of Ming China.
-He offered it in appreciation to the Gelug school's then-leader, Sonam Gyatso, who received it in 1578 at Yanghua Monastery.
+The Dalai Lama (/ˈdælaɪ ˈlɑːmə/, /ˈdɑːlaɪ/; /bo/) is the spiritual head of Tibetan Buddhism.
+The term is part of the full title "Holiness Knowing Everything Vajradhara Dalai Lama" given by Altan Khan.
+He offered it in appreciation to the Gelug school's then-leader, Sonam Gyatso, who received the title in 1578 at Yanghua Monastery.
 At that time, Sonam Gyatso had just given teachings to the Khan, and so the title of Dalai Lama was also given to the entire tulku lineage.
 Sonam Gyatso became the 3rd Dalai Lama, while the first two tulkus in the lineage, the 1st Dalai Lama and the 2nd Dalai Lama, were posthumously awarded the title.

 Since the time of the 5th Dalai Lama in the 17th century, the Dalai Lama has been a symbol of unification of the state of Tibet.
 The Dalai Lama was an important figure of the Gelug tradition, which was dominant in Central Tibet, but his religious authority went beyond sectarian boundaries, representing Buddhist values and traditions not tied to a specific school.
-The Dalai Lama's traditional function as an ecumenical figure has been taken up by the fourteenth Dalai Lama, who has worked to overcome sectarian and other divisions in the exile community and become a symbol of Tibetan nationhood for Tibetans in Tibet and in exile.
+The Dalai Lama's traditional function as an ecumenical figure has been taken up by the 14th Dalai Lama, who has worked to overcome sectarian and other divisions in the exile community and become a symbol of Tibetan nationhood for Tibetans in Tibet and in exile.
 He is Tenzin Gyatso, who escaped from Lhasa in 1959 during the Tibetan uprising and lives in exile in Dharamshala, India.

 From 1642 to 1951, the Dalai Lama led the secular government of Tibet.
 During this period, the Dalai Lamas or their Kalons (regents) led the Tibetan government in Lhasa, known as the Ganden Phodrang.
 The Ganden Phodrang government officially functioned as a protectorate under Qing China rule and governed all of the Tibetan Plateau while respecting varying degrees of autonomy.
 After the Qing dynasty collapsed in 1912, the Republic of China (ROC) claimed succession over all former Qing territories, but struggled to establish authority in Tibet.
 The 13th Dalai Lama declared that Tibet's relationship with China had ended with the Qing dynasty's fall and proclaimed independence, though this was not formally recognized under international law.
 In 1951, the 14th Dalai Lama ratified the Seventeen Point Agreement with China.
 In 1959, he revoked the agreement.
-He initially supported the Tibetan independence movement, but in 1974, he rejected calls for Tibetan independence.
-Since 2005, he has publicly agreed that Tibet is part of China and not supported separatism.
+He initially supported the Tibetan independence movement, but in 1974, he rejected calls for Tibetan independence, agreeing publicly in 2005 that Tibet is part of China.